LEADERSHIP DEVELOPMENT PROGRAM

-The Leadership Team is comprised of a group of members who are interested and enthusiastic about giving back to PI.
+The Leadership Team is comprised of a group of members who are interested and enthusiastic about giving back to PI and the LGBTQIA+ community.
 They learn, practice, and develop their own skills in becoming effective leaders.
-ALL MEMBERS ARE ENCOURAGED TO SERVE ON THE LEADERSHIP TEAM!
-The Leadership Team leads the weekly support group meetings and directs the organization and programming.
+ALL MEMBERS ARE WELCOME AND ENCOURAGED TO SERVE ON THE LEADERSHIP TEAM!
+The Leadership Team leads the weekly LGBTQIA+ Youth Support Group and offers direction to the organization.
 Members of the Leadership Team may choose to sign up for an existing position, or create a position to fulfill a need within the organization.
 Each Leadership Team serves for a three-month term, and there is no limit to how many terms a member may serve.
 In addition to being fun and rewarding, any leadership position is a great addition to your resume and may count toward high school or college credit.

 LEADERSHIP TEAM POSITIONS